fabric-gateway-java/git-cheatsheet/global_macros.md

 **gerrit-trigger-tag**

-  - This macro is to trigger the jenkins job when a tag is created in the gerrit repository.
+  - This macro will trigger the Jenkins jobs when a tag is created.

         triggers:
           - gerrit-trigger-tag: